Guidelines for app bars

-- If right mouse button support is needed everywhere on the canvas, consider showing the app bar when the user right-clicks the top-most horizontal row of pixels, the bottom-most horizontal row of pixels, or both.
+- If right mouse button support is needed everywhere, consider showing the app bar when the user right-clicks the top-most horizontal row of pixels, the bottom-most horizontal row of pixels, or both.

-- If none of these solutions suffice, place a custom control on the DirectX surface to enable mouse gestures to open the app bar.
+- If none of these solutions suffice, use custom user interaction controls to open the app bar with the mouse.

 - Use the MouseDevice class events, like MouseMoved, to implement your own context menu behaviors.

-- If your app supports touch controls, remember that a long press, or press-and-hold, is the same as a right mouse button click.
+- Remember that the press-and-hold touch gesture is the same as a right button click.
 Handle both events in a similar way.
 To handle this event and define a custom behavior for it, register for the Holding event.
-To enable holding, set the GestureSettings property to support holding with touch and pen and stylus input.
-To enable holding behavior with a mouse, set HoldWithMouse in the GestureSettings property.
+To enable holding, set Hold (for touch and pen input) and HoldWithMouse in the GestureSettings property.

-- Don't provide an alternate behavior for the Win+Z keypress combination in your app.
-Develop an app bar or similar context menu, and display it when the user presses the Windows key in conjunction with the Z key.
+- Don't change the behavior of the Win+Z key combination.
+Your app should display the app bar or a context menu.
 Register for the KeyDown and AcceleratorKeyActivated events to determine when these two keys have been pressed.

 - Making the app bar accessible